PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - The quiz time limit was originally 20 seconds, and some peoples feedback said that the 20secs wasn't enough, so the time was increased to 25 seconds.
 - One user would like it if there could be dificulty levels with the time also, having a choice of 20 sec or 25 secs or 30 sec per question.
 - Have a leader board for a group of people to compare scores.
 - One user wanted to be able a check there answer after it was answered before moving onto the next question, which would mean for the timer to stop and start again.
-This was covered below in the Future Adaptations section of the README.
+One of the goals of the quiz is to treat it as a timed exam.
+Another way this could be achived would to be able to sellect the time at the start of the quiz, if the user selected 1min per question, the user would be able check there answer.

 ## Features